Nicholas Beam

 How did you prepare for the medical school application process?

-At Kalamazoo College, our pre-med advisor runs a short seminar series that all students applying to medical school have to go to.
+At Kalamazoo College, our premed advisor runs a short seminar series that all students applying to medical school have to go to.
 She goes through the application process and how to effectively complete the various components of the application.
 On top of that, I submitted a draft of my personal statement so that my advisor could provide feedback to make sure I was writing something that would effectively share my story.
 We also went through a mock interview process as a final piece of preparation for the application cycle.
-It made me feel more at ease and prepared for the long cycle and I appreciated the support.
+It made me feel more at ease and prepared for the long cycle, and I appreciated the support.

 How did you prepare for medical school before your first day?

 Honestly, aside from the paperwork I had to fill out prior to starting school, I prepared by trying not to do medical school related things.
-My perspective was that I would spend more that enough time studying once I was in medical school, so there was no need to take on that stress any sooner.
+My perspective was that I would spend more than enough time studying once I was in medical school, so there was no need to take on that stress any sooner.

 Having now been in medical school a year, I would absolutely give that advice to anyone getting ready to start medical school in the fall.
-Take the time to enjoy your summer, because once you start medical school you start a career and you won’t have the same freedom for quite some time.
+Take the time to enjoy your summer, because once you start medical school you start a career, and you won’t have the same freedom for quite some time.

 What made your medical school the right fit for you?

 I chose to go to a new school, WMed, over more established medical schools for several reasons, the first being that I love Kalamazoo.
 The overwhelming support of community members for the medical school really excited me.
 I was drawn to the idea of being a member of an inaugural class and having the chance to get involved with shaping the school for the future from day one.
 Probably the biggest factor was the size of the school.
-I went to a small high school and Kalamazoo College is a small college, so I have always connected with being in a smaller community.
-I have loved being in a class where I know everyone--students, faculty, and administrators alike--and everyone is really involved and working to make WMed a great place.
+I went to a small high school, and Kalamazoo College is a small college, so I have always connected with being in a smaller community.
+I have loved being in a class where I know everyone — students, faculty, and administrators alike — and everyone is really involved and working to make WMed a great place.
 I have always felt like I’m a valued member of the community, and I’ve never felt as though I’m just another number in a class.

 What memory stands out the most from your first day of medical school?